open-socialism/open-socialism-site/index.md

 # Welcome To Open Socialism

 Open Socialism is a rethink on how to run a society.
-It takes the best parts from communism, socialism, capitalism, democracy and a variety of other sources and offers a new and ultimately radically different system for society than the currently popular democratic capitalism.
+It takes the best parts from communism, socialism, capitalism, democracy and a variety of other sources and offers a new and radically different system for society than the currently popular democratic capitalism.

 <div class="tile-list">
   <div class="row">